mihir-m-gandhi/Computer-Organization-and-Architecture/LRU_Page_Replacement/readme.md

-## Booth's Multiplication Algorithm
+## LRU Page Replacement Algorithm

 -----------------------------------------
 ### Problem Definition:
-Write a program to implement Booth's Multiplication Algorithm
+Write a program to implement LRU Page Replacement Algorithm.
+The LRU algorithm replaces the least recently used memory block i.e. the memory block that has not been accessed by the user for the longest duration.

 <p align="center">
     <img src="./example.png">